Cincinnati Bearcats men's basketball: 1965-1983: Catlett and Badger eras

-1980–1988 – Down in the dumps
+1983–1989: Yates era

 Tony Yates, a member of the national championship teams in the 1960s, succeeded Badger as head coach in 1983.
 In his first season in 1983–84, UC went 3–25 (0–14 in conference), the school's worst season (winning-percentage-wise) since going 1–9 in 1915.
+That season in a game against Kentucky, Yates had his players go into a four-corner spread and intentionally waste the clock against the No. 2 Wildcats.
+Boos rang out for most of the game and Kentucky refused to reschedule a series with Cincinnati after the end of the contract.
+This game was a factor that lead to the introduction of the shot clock for the 1985–86 season.

 After tallying only two more winning seasons, Yates was fired after the 1989 season.
 The Bearcats of the 1980s failed to make a single NCAA tournament, and only had one postseason appearance in the 1985 NIT.
-All told, the 1980s were an especially hard time for the Bearcats, who went 112–142 over the course of the decade and notched only two winning seasons.
+The Bearcats, went 112–142 over the course of the decade and notched only two winning seasons.